 National Spinal Cord Injury Association, CT Chapter (Statewide)

 The National Spinal Cord Injury Association provides a variety of support groups to people suffering from spinal cord injuries throughout the state of Connecticut.
 Their support groups allow individuals the opportunity to discuss a variety of topics with other people who also have a spinal cord injury.
 Support group meetings are held at many area hospitals and independent living centers throughout the state.
 Support groups are organized and run by NSCIA CT Chapter member volunteers.
 For support group locations, dates and times please visit www.sciact.org/support_grp.asp.

-Parent Chat is a shoreline support group for families of children with special needs.
-This group meets Tuesdays from 9:30 a.m. to 10:30 a.m. at The Women and Family Life Center, 96 Fair St.in Guilford, Connecticut.
+Parent Partnership is a shoreline support group for families of children with special needs.
+This group meets on the first and third Tuesday from 9:30 a.m. to 11:00 a.m. at The Women and Family Life Center, 96 Fair Street in Guilford, Connecticut.
+The group also meets on the first Thursday of the month from 6:30 p.m. to 8:00 p.m. at SARAH, Inc., located at 51 Boston Post Road in Madison, Connecticut.
 Child care is provided.
 Parents share ideas, concerns and information related to providing the best support and environment for their children.
 Educational materials and resources are available.
 This group provides a great opportunity to meet and talk with other parents and have fun.
 The group is facilitated by Deborah Pagano of the CT Family Support Network.
-For more information, or to register please contact Kathy Fadel of the KIDSTEPS Family and Children’s Center at 203-453-7592 ext.2 or email@example.com.
+For more information, or to register please contact Kathy Fadel of the KIDSTEPS Family and Children’s Center at 203-453-7592 ext.2 or firstname.lastname@example.org.

 Shoreline CT Down Syndrome Support Group (Madison – Region 4)